CERT-Rhineland-Palatinate/extract_cves/README.md

-# Extract CVEs
+# Extract CVEs from resource (file, url)

-I was bored of copy and pasting CVE numbers.
+I was bored of copying and pasting CVE numbers.
 The script extracts all CVE numbers from a given resource (file or url).

 ## Getting Started